Davtheprog6790/Exercise-01b-Prompt-and-Response/README.md

 # Exercise-01b-Prompt-and-Response
 Exercise for MSCH-C220, 26 August 2021

-A simple use of python's print() and input() functions and an if statement.
+A simple use of phyton's print() and input() functions and an if statement.

 ## Implementation
-Built using Visual Studio Code and Python 3.9.6
+Built using Visual Studio Code and Phyton 3.9.6

 ## References
 None